 Blepharitis is a condition where the edges of the eyelids become red and swollen.
 It is a long term condition but there is a range of treatments available.
-If you have sore eye lids, call into your local opticians and book an appointment.
-The optometrist can work out what may be causing the problem and recommend the best treatment for you.
+If you have sore eye lids, call into your local opticians call into your local opticians and ask to speak to a dispensing optician or optometrist for advice What are the signs of blepharitis?

 If you or someone you care for has red, itchy sore eyelids, this may be a sign of an eye condition called blepharitis.
 It can cause a gritty or burning sensation in the eye, and make you sensitive to light.
 You may have crusty eyelashes and/or swollen lid margins.
 Some people can find it affects the growth of eyelashes.
 Most commonly it occurs in both eyes, and symptoms tend to be worst on waking.